fudailzafar/Zenstreet/README.md

-# Real Estate Website
+# Multi-Step Form for ZenStreet.AI

-A modern and responsive Real Estate Website built with ReactJS.
-This project showcases property listings, search functionality, and a clean user interface tailored for real estate businesses.
+This project is a **multi-step form** built with **React** that includes dynamic state management.
+The form has various features like client-side validation, smooth animations, and a responsive design.

-## 🚀 Features
+## Features

-- **Dynamic Pages**: Modular components for reusability and scalability.
+- **Multi-Step Form**: Users can navigate through 3 sections.
-- **Responsive Design**: Fully mobile-friendly layout with adaptive styles.
+- **Dark Mode**: Toggle between light and dark themes.
-- **Property Listings**: Display properties with key details and images.
+- **Animations**: Smooth transitions between form steps using Framer Motion.
-- **ReactJS**: Leveraging ReactJS with modern development practices.
+- **Validation**: Client-side validation with error display.
-- **Easy Navigation**: User-friendly routing for seamless transitions.
+- **Responsive Design**: Fully optimized for mobile, tablet, and desktop views.

 ## 🛠️ Tech Stack